 Share this post:

-So in designing our tactile timepiece, we focused on beautiful form and exceptional function, creating an innovative design that maintains a minimalist, modern aesthetic.
+While designing our tactile timepiece, we focused on beautiful form and exceptional function, creating an innovative design that maintains a minimalist, modern aesthetic.
 Staying true to our initial vision, our timepiece accommodates both sighted and visually impaired users equally.